Ivor Slaney: Composition and arrangements

 Slaney was the uncredited arranger for many recordings by the 101 Strings in the early 1960s, and was a prolific contributor to the recorded music libraries, particularly DeWolfe.
-His best-known works include Top Dog, which was used as the theme music for the BBC radio comedy series The Men from the Ministry and Carlos' Theme (from The Sentimental Agent) for which he won an Ivor Novello award.
-But there are also numerous short orchestral light music pieces, such as the suite Three Village Greens, the Sighing Waltz and Window Gazing.
+His best-known works include "Top Dog", which was used as the theme music for the BBC radio comedy series The Men from the Ministry and "Carlos' Theme" (from The Sentimental Agent) for which he won an Ivor Novello award.
+He also wrote numerous short orchestral light music pieces, such as the suite Three Village Greens, the "Sighing Waltz" and "Window Gazing", as well as the choral work Mass of Saint Richard (1970).

-He also wrote the music for several Hammer Films, including 36 Hours (1953), The Gambler and the Lady (1953), Spaceways (1953), and The House Across the Lake (1954), as well as the scores to The Strange Case of the End of Civilization as We Know It (1977), Prey (1977), Terror (1978), and Death Ship (1980).
+He wrote the music for several Hammer Films, including 36 Hours (1953), The Gambler and the Lady (1953), Spaceways (1953), and The House Across the Lake (1954), as well as the scores to A King's Story (1965), The Strange Case of the End of Civilization as We Know It (1977), Prey (1977), Terror (1978), and Death Ship (1980).

-Slaney arranged 'Non Stop', the theme tune for Independent Television News by John Malcolm, used from 1955 to 1982.
-He was also composer and musical director for the British Children's Film Foundation cinema movie series The Magnificent Six and 1/2 from 1968–69, as well as the TV series Here Come the Double Deckers (1970–71) which followed it.
-He also composed the theme to the "Harry Worth" TV show which showed the famous "window routine".
-Some of his Dramatic Impacts were featured in The Simpsons, The Ren and Stimpy Show, Bill Nye the Science Guy, SpongeBob SquarePants, Beavis and Butt-head, and Camp Lazlo.
+Slaney arranged "Non Stop", the theme tune for Independent Television News by John Malcolm, used from 1955 to 1982.
+He was composer and musical director for the British Children's Film Foundation cinema movie series The Magnificent Six and 1/2 from 1968–69, as well as the TV series Here Come the Double Deckers (1970–71) which followed it.
+He also composed the theme to the Harry Worth TV show whose opening titles showed the famous "window routine".
+Some of his "Dramatic Impacts" were featured in Blackadder Goes Forth, The Simpsons, The Ren and Stimpy Show, Bill Nye the Science Guy, SpongeBob SquarePants, Beavis and Butt-head, and Camp Lazlo.